viiktr/trakt-lite/README.md

 - **`playground`:** Our detective's sandbox.
 This CLI project allows for effortless exploration and experimentation with the Trakt API.
 It's where we test our hunches and follow the leads.
-- **`swagger`:** The public notice board.
-A simple `hono` server that exposes the API contract as an OpenAPI/Swagger definition, providing clear documentation for those who wish to understand our methods.
+- **`openapi`:** The public notice board.
+A simple `hono` server that exposes the API contract as an OpenAPI definition, providing clear documentation for those who wish to understand our methods.
 - **`client`:** The gleaming chrome of our pursuit.
 This project houses the Trakt Lite client, a sleek and efficient machine built with Deno and SvelteKit.
 It's the polished facade, the fast car we use to chase down those